 The United Kingdom Intellectual Property Office (UKIPO)

-The UKIPO has extended, effectively until at least 1 May 2020, all time periods expiring from 24 March 2020 set out in the various relevant UK Acts and Rules and all non-statutory periods that have been specified by them for patents, trade marks, SPCs and designs.
-This extension will be kept under review and the UKIPO will provide at least two weeks’ notice of it coming to an end.
+The UKIPO has extended until 30 July 2020 all time periods expiring from 24 March 2020 set out in the various relevant UK Acts and Rules and all non-statutory periods that have been specified by them for patents, trade marks, SPCs and designs.
+The UKIPO has indicated that they will not provide a further general extension of time.

 The German Trade Mark and Patent Office (DPMA)

-The DPMA has extended all time limits granted by them until 4 May 2020.
-However, the DPMA cannot extend any time limits provided for by law such as the opposition deadline for patents.
+The DPMA cannot extend any time limits provided for by law such as the opposition deadline for patents.
 The DPMA is reasonably generous in granting requests for extensions of time limits that they are able to set.

 For further information the DPMA has a dedicated COVID-19 update page available here.